 Tennessee Legend Distillery may not be flashy, but it has some of the best quality spirits in the Smokies.
 Guests will have the chance to sample a wonderful selection of moonshine, traditional whiskey, cream liqueur, and vodka.

 Tasting Notes: Tennessee Legend Distillery offers free tastings!
-Popular flavors include Salted Caramel, Orange Creamsicle, and Peach.
+Popular flavors include Salted Caramel, Orange Creamsicle, and Peanut Butter Cup.

 6. Thunder Road Distillery